Mad-At-Line/transition-timing/README.md

 # transition-timing

 An optimal-stopping model for the timing of social transition.
 The decision-maker balances an *increasing* marginal cost of continuing to boymode against a *decreasing* marginal cost of being out and read as trans.
-The paper derives the optimum, its sensitivities, and why it isn't a single number.
+The paper derives the optimum, its sensitivities, and what matters on a person-by-person basis.

 **Paper:** [`docs/model.pdf`](docs/model.pdf) --- it will be here, I'm not done with it yet though.